dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/Detailed_Longitudinal/README.md

 ## Test Pipeline

-Dummy data for testing the script is available in the `test_data/` folder.
-This data was generated using the `LOIRE` package from Ida Holopainen and modified to fit our format requirements.
+Dummy data was used to tests the output quality, this data was generated using the `LOIRE` package from Ida Holopainen and modified to fit our format requirements.

 Default parameter have been used, but the following changes: n=1000, seed=1722463180, add_offset=False